mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 ## Creating the repo

-During this testing phase, the test template source repo is https://github.com/mozilla-extensions/xpi-template .
-At some point we'll move this to a permanent location and set this up as a github template repo.
+First, create a repository under the `mozilla-extensions` github organization.
+The template source repo is https://github.com/mozilla-extensions/xpi-template .

 The files we need are: